About Sara

 My Story…

 In 2004, after moving to Asheville and shaking up my life in every way possible, I left my career in organization development and research, and I devoted myself to mediation.
-I was drawn to the capacity for transformation that appears when we are in conflict and I was curious about the way two “truths” can co-exist.
+I was drawn to the transformative potential that arises in moments of conflict, and intrigued by how two seemingly opposing “truths” can co-exist.
 I studied the patterns of attachment, dependency, autonomy and fear in relationships as I assisted couples in the unraveling of that fabric.

-A decade later, I was introduced to psychedelics and experienced my own healing and Grace.
-Psychedelics addressed a curiosity in me about how we humans make meaning of our stories that help us forge ahead, access our strengths, get beyond the incapacitating pain of trauma, grow from grief, and face death.
+A decade later, I was introduced to psychedelics and experienced my own healing—and Grace.
+That journey opened up a new layer of interest: how we humans make meaning of our stories in ways that help us move forward, access inner strength, navigate the pain of trauma, grow through grief, and face death with more presence.

-I bring together my curiosity about holding multiple truths simultaneously with my appreciation for conflict, my acceptance of death, my attending to the whispers of the body, and my love of story with my ongoing quest to find my most authentic self.
+I bring with me a curiosity about holding multiple truths at once, an appreciation for the transformative power of conflict, an acceptance of death, an ability to tend to the whispers of the body, and a love of story—all in service of my ongoing quest to live more authentically.

 The Therapy Cottage